OswellSkg/Unit4-Respository/PROJECT/README.md

 ## Rationale for Proposed Solution

+For the client, I will be using a website created with html, css, python, flask, and sqlite.
+The client is from an international school, and given that somne students from the school uses school laptop with rigorous validation and administrative process to download an app, website is a more realistic and accesible option for the all of the student body.
+The use of python is justified as python is a language with a large community of users, therefore, with a huge extent of support compared to other languages such as NodeJS, Ruby, or PHP.
+Many of these languages are outdated, and will cost more time and money to update the program when necessary, due to the lack of support provided.
+Python uses two major framework, flask and Django, but I will be using flask as it is known to be best fit for micro-framework and lightweight than its alternative, Django, which is often considered to be best fit for as Django is a full-stack framework for bigger programs.
+For the database of the program, I decided to use SqLite, as

 Furthermore, the system will also be equipped with a a counting system showing how much people have shared clothings, and hence contributed to abolishing fast fashion culture, as well as a statistics number system that allows users to acknowledge the general overview of the whole flow of waste as well as reuse.